oliverschwarz/oliverschwarz/README.md

 I work as Director Cloud & Mobile Software at [Testo](https://www.testo.com/).
 In my past I have been working in smaller and bigger organizations.
 I have created and shaped a scaled software development department, where teams love to work and are striving for excellence.
 I consult StartUp companies in technology, strategy and business.

 This are my private repositories and all my projects are free to fork & use.
+However, there is only an infrequent update to these repositories.

 ## Contact me